Soft and Chewy Chocolate Chip Cookies

 - Chill the dough balls.
 The cookies taste even better when baked from dough balls that have been chilled.
 Keep unbaked balls in an airtight container in the fridge — they’ll last for weeks there.
 Bake off as you need.

-- Bake cookies of this size for about 11 minutes at 375ºF — you may need more or less time depending on your oven… every oven is different.
-Remove tray from oven and let cookies cook completely on cookie sheet.
+- Bake cookies low and slow: I find baking the cookies for 19 minutes @ 325ºF creates the perfect shape and texture.
+Remove the tray from the oven and let the cookies cool completely on the cookie sheet.
 They will not look done when you pull them out of the oven.
 Have faith.
 Again, do not remove cookies from sheet pans until they are completely cool.
 I think these cookies taste best once they are completely cool.

 Soft and Chewy Chocolate Chip Cookies